CornucopiaRG/Rogas/README.md

 python packages mentioned above are installed correctly.
 <br>
 <br>
-*Notice that pillow is
+**Notice that pillow is
 the latest package for PIL and it is not compatible with the old PIL package.
 If your have already had PIL in your python dist-packages (/usr/lib/python2.7/dist-packages/), please delete the original PIL and install the new Pillow package.
-If you are using Eclipse or other IDE I suggest using source code to install Pillow so that the unresolved import issues of the IDE can be solved.*
+If you are using Eclipse or other IDE, I suggest to use the source code to install Pillow so that the unresolved import issues of the IDE can be solved.**
 <br>
 <br>
 You also need to change the code of the *queryConsole.start()* method a bit